I-Brain-BCI/ibrain_website/content/_index.md

   - block: slider
     content:
+      title: Research Areas & Key Facilities
+      subtitle: Pioneering the future of brain-computer interfaces through interdisciplinary innovation, from fundamental research to clinical translation.
+Our mission is to develop stable, minimally-invasive neural technologies that advance both scientific understanding and therapeutic applications for neurological disorders.
       slides:
       - title: Disruptive BCI Technology
         content: "Merging the power and scalability of silicon integrated circuits and ultra-flexible minimally-invasive polymer-based electronics for chronic cognitive and motor studies in rodents and nonhuman primates.
 A central focus is to monitoring and modulate neural activity on a scale heretofore not possible in animal disease models and to translate these advanced neuro-technologies to humans."